elysium-station/usbx/docs/intro/stablecoin.md

 is [DAI](https://makerdao.com).
 Over-collateralized assets can be volatile assets such as ETH and BTC, or other stablecoin assets like USDC.

-Overcollateralization means that the amount of the maximum mintable USMs must be less than the value of the collateralized asset, and the ratio between them is called **LTV (Loan-To-Value)**.
-For example, if the LTV is 67% and the collateral value is $100, then a maximum of 67 $USM can be minted.
+Overcollateralization means that the amount of the maximum mintable USBXs must be less than the value of the collateralized asset, and the ratio between them is called **LTV (Loan-To-Value)**.
+For example, if the LTV is 67% and the collateral value is $100, then a maximum of 67 $USBX can be minted.
 We also define the **Over-Collateralized Rate (OCR)**, which is equal to the reciprocal of the LTV; i.e., if the LTV is 67%, then the OCR is 150%.

-We have made a slight change to the overcollateralization method by also defining **Basic LTV**, which is generally less than LTV, i.e., the user can only mint USM at the Basic LTV ratio of the collateral value in the most basic case; if the user wants to achieve the maximum LTV ratio, it must burn a certain amount of FURY, which we call the ratio of the maximum burned FURY value to the minted USM value as **CLR (Catalytic Fury Ratio)**.
-Taking the previous example, with an LTV of 67%, a Basic LTV of 45%, and a CLR of 2%, a user can mint a maximum of 45 $USM when the collateral value is
+We have made a slight change to the overcollateralization method by also defining **Basic LTV**, which is generally less than LTV, i.e., the user can only mint USBX at the Basic LTV ratio of the collateral value in the most basic case; if the user wants to achieve the maximum LTV ratio, it must burn a certain amount of FURY, which we call the ratio of the maximum burned FURY value to the minted USBX value as **CLR (Catalytic Fury Ratio)**.
+Taking the previous example, with an LTV of 67%, a Basic LTV of 45%, and a CLR of 2%, a user can mint a maximum of 45 $USBX when the collateral value is
-$100; if the user tries to mint 67 $USM, he needs to burn $67 * 2% = $1.34 worth of FURYs; if he tries to mint 55 $USM, he needs to burn $55 * 2% * ( 55% - 45%) / (67% - 45%) = $0.5 value of FURY, where the CLR involved in the calculation
+$100; if the user tries to mint 67 $USBX, he needs to burn $67 * 2% = $1.34 worth of FURYs; if he tries to mint 55 $USBX, he needs to burn $55 * 2% * ( 55% - 45%) / (67% - 45%) = $0.5 value of FURY, where the CLR involved in the calculation
 is adjusted by the position of the actual LTV in a linear scale between the Basic LTV and the maximum LTV.
 The formula
 is:

 ```
-MaxUSM = CollateralValue * LTV
+MaxUSBX = CollateralValue * LTV
-BasicUSM = CollateralValue * BasicLTV
+BasicUSBX = CollateralValue * BasicLTV
-For MintUSM, and BasicUSM < MintUSM < MaxUSM,
+For MintUSBX, and BasicUSBX < MintUSBX < MaxUSBX,
-BurnedFURYValue = MintUSM * CLR * (MintUSM / CollateralValue - BasicLTV) / (LTV - BasicLTV)
+BurnedFURYValue = MintUSBX * CLR * (MintUSBX / CollateralValue - BasicLTV) / (LTV - BasicLTV)
 ```

 ![over-collateralized-catalytic](../images/occ.png)